Kwandao6509650245/test/README.md

 Integration Testing: Verifies that different parts of the API interact correctly.
 By testing how modules work together, integration testing ensures data flows smoothly between components, helping to catch issues that might only appear when components are combined.

 ## Viewing Test Results
+- In CI pipeline: Access test results via GitHub Actions by navigating to the Actions tab.
-to viewing Test Results by following this command :
+- Locally: Test results display in the terminal, including a summary of passed/failed tests and any errors encountered. to viewing Test Results by following this command :
 ```bash
 npm test